-Patients who receive home health care after a hospital discharge save the system about $6500 over the course of a year and home health care “independently decreased the hazard of follow-up readmission and death,” according to a new study published in the American Journal of Medicine.
+Patients who receive home health care after a hospital discharge save the system about $6500 over the course of a year and home care.
+“Independently decreased the hazard of follow-up readmission and death,” according to a new study published in the American Journal of Medicine.

-“(W)e observed significant financial and clinical benefits associated with hospital discharge to home with home health care relative to discharge home with ‘self-care,’” concluded the authors of the study.
+“(W)e observed significant financial and clinical benefits associated with hospital discharge to home.
+Along with home care relative to discharge home with ‘self-care,’” concluded the authors of the study.

-The study concluded that “home health care can improve continuity of care while decreasing overall costs” and that “home health care represents an opportunity to reduce preventable adverse events and costs following hospital discharge.”
+The study concluded that “home health care can improve continuity of look after while decreasing overall costs”.
+And that “home health care represents an opportunity to reduce preventable adverse events and costs following hospital discharge.”

-With over $40 billion in annual U.S. health care spending attributable to hospital readmissions, home health care represents a valuable tool for policymakers to control overall health care spending without sacrificing quality of care.
-Indeed, as the study found, patients with home health care are more likely to stay home, where they want to be, and to stay alive.
+With over $40 billion in annual U.S. health care spending attributable to hospital readmissions.
+Home health care represents a valuable tool for policymakers.
+The purpose to control overall health care spending without sacrificing the quality of care.
+Indeed, as the study found.
+Patients with home care are more likely to stay at their own house, where they want to be and to stay alive.